oracle-devrel/technology-engineering/manageability-and-operations/operations-advisory/operating-model/multi-cloud-operating-model.md

 # Implement SRE Function

-SRE inputs and on-call work is crucial to maximize reliabilty, hence this function should always be implemented for mission-critical workloads.
+SRE inputs and on-call work are crucial to maximize reliability, hence this function should always be implemented for mission-critical workloads.

 # Embrace FinOps Practice